prodriguezsosa/conText/vignettes/quickstart.md

 ## Feature embedding matrix

-We can use a feature co-occurrence matrix to simultaneously embed multiple features.
+We can use a featur-co-occurrence matrix to simultaneously embed multiple features.

 ``` r